KOF: Maximum Impact 2

-KOF: Maximum Impact 2 (KOFMI2), released in North America as The King of Fighters 2006 (KOF 2006, or KOF '06), is a 3D fighting game produced by SNK Playmore and released for the PlayStation 2 in 2006.
-It was also released for the arcade under the title The King of Fighters 2006: Regulation A. It is the sequel to KOF: Maximum Impact, which itself was a spinoff of The King of Fighters series.
+The King of Fighters 2006, known in Japan as KOF: Maximum Impact 2, is a 3D fighting video game produced by SNK Playmore and released for the PlayStation 2 in 2006.
+An updated version was released on both PlayStation 2 and arcades in Japan under the title KOF: Maximum Impact Regulation A in 2008.
+It is the sequel to KOF: Maximum Impact (2004), which itself is a spinoff of The King of Fighters (KOF) series.

 Gameplay

 Plot

 Many contended that the illegal fighting tournament in Southtown was sponsored by the gangland syndicate "Mephistopheles" to achieve the annihilation of their rivals and procure some operating capital.
 After its "King," Duke, suffered defeat at the hands of Alba Meira in the finals, he and his organization vanished from Southtown.
 Meanwhile, the media, firmly under Duke's control, released a fusillade of sensational exposés based on information from confidential sources regarding their former oppressors.
 In spite of this new torrent of "information," almost no one knew that an even larger entity had been pulling Mephistopheles' puppet strings.

 The truth behind the Addes organization name was only known throughout the dark recesses of the underworld.
 No one really had an inkling as to what this organization truly entailed.
 Now, another of Addes was to reveal a new battle royale.
 Invitations in white envelopes were sent to the world's mightiest, who will find the call to the battle by Addes irresistible.

 As stated in Alba Meira's private novel by Akihiko Ureshino on the official KOF Maximum Impact 2 site (which serves as an official follow up to the story of KOF Maximum Impact 2), Alba was in fact the one who defeated Jivatma and Luise.
 Soiree was kidnapped as a result of that and Alba has not seen him since then.